j50n/deno-dijkstras-algorithm/README.md

 # Usage Hints

-Dijkstra's algorithm actually calculates the shortest path from the start node to every other node in the graph.
-This can let you cheaply do things like find the 20 closest nodes from a particular node in the graph.
+Dijkstra's algorithm actually calculates the shortest paths from the start node to every other node in the graph.
+In other words, it isn't just calculating one path at a time.
+This can let you cheaply do things like find the 20 closest nodes from a particular node in the graph, for example.

 You can reverse the direction of the calculation.
 Calling it "start node" is just a convention.
 It can also be an end node if you set up the graph correctly.

 This implementation supports cloning the solver and extending its graph dynamically.
-Graph generation can be expensive..
+Graph generation can be expensive.
 For many applications, most of the graph can be reused, with a only a small portion needing to be dynamic.

 # Example